fluencelabs/nox/docs/guides/kickstart.md

 ### Making it fluency!
 #### Adding fluence as a dependency
-To use fluence Rust sdk, you need to add it to `Cargo.toml` as a dependency.
+To use the fluence Rust SDK, you need to add it to `Cargo.toml` as a dependency.

 Open `Cargo.toml` in your editor:
 ```